10 / 31 / 2025

 πŸ’‘DATES TO REMEMBER

-• Tuesday, November 26 - Field Trip at the Phoenix Zoo (we need 10 parent chaperones for each class)
+• Tuesday, November 25th - Field Trip at the Phoenix Zoo (We need 10 parent chaperones for each class.
+Thank you for volunteering to help.)

 πŸ’‘REMINDERS: